StatisticalRethinkingJulia/ParetoSmoothedImportanceSampling.jl/README.md

 ### Purpose of this package

-This Julia package implements Pareto smoothed importance sampling (PSIS) and PSIS leave-one-out cross-validation based on the [Matlab package called `PSIS` by Aki Vehtari](https://github.com/avehtari/PSIS.git).
+This Julia package implements *Pareto smoothed importance sampling* (PSIS) and PSIS leave-one-out cross-validation based on the [Matlab package called `PSIS` by Aki Vehtari](https://github.com/avehtari/PSIS.git).

+The Julia translation has been done by @alvaro1101 (on Github).
+Updates for Julia v1+  and the new Pkg ecosystem have been done by Rob J Goedman.

+The intention is that PSIS.jl will become part of the [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

 ### Installation